joaopeixoto13/OPTEE-RPI4/README.md

 ls configs/
 ```

-In this stpe, we should see the configuration files for our board! (for example, raspberrypi4_64_defconfig)
+In this step, we should see the configuration files for our board! (for example, raspberrypi4_64_defconfig)
 If not, check on the internet.

 From the buildroot directory, run the following command: